tsunami416604/azure-docs.hu-hu/articles/cognitive-services/LUIS/luis-get-started-php-get-intent.md

 2. A `"YOUR-KEY"` helyére írja be a végpont kulcsát.

-3. Futtassa a PHP-alkalmazást a(z) `php endpoint-call.php` használatával.
+3. Futtassa a PHP-alkalmazást a `php endpoint-call.php` használatával.
 Megjelenik a korábban a böngészőablakban látott JSON.

 ## <a name="luis-keys"></a>LUIS-kulcsok